Projects > The Beautiful Struggle (2008)

 Statement

-The Beautiful Struggle is a series of self-portraits that serves as a starting point for this journey of self-discovery.
-I say self-discovery because I believe that my father's story is a story that has shaped my personality in a profound way.
-Because I didn't have the balance of a black voice growing up I have felt like an outsider for much of my life.
+The Beautiful Struggle is a series of self-portraits that serve as a starting point for this journey of self-discovery.
+I say self-discovery because I believe that my father's story is a story that has profoundly shaped my personality.
+Because I didn't have the balance of a black voice growing up, I have felt like an outsider for much of my life.
 I like to say, "I am white around my black friends and black around my white friends," as a way to describe how I feel most of the time.
-I grew up in a white family structure that was unable to prepare me for the outside world that would judge me for being black, or mixed, or other.
+I grew up in a white family structure that was unable to prepare me for the outside world that would judge me for being black, mixed, or other.

-On the opposite side of the spectrum, black people are overwhelmingly accepting of me because of the diversity within the African American community, but I feel out of place having not grown up within black culture.
+On the opposite side of the spectrum, black people are overwhelmingly accepting of me because of the diversity within the African American community.
+Still, I feel out of place, having not grown up within black culture.
 I believe that having a black family structure present in my adolescent years would have better prepared me for the evils of the world and all of its racist ways.
 And I believe I would be more comfortable with my own racial identity today.

 If (and when) I find my father, it will have the potential to change my life forever.
-There are many feelings that I have about this stranger.
-I feel apathetic, angry, hostile, scared, unsure, and curious to name a few.
-I will be forced to resolve some of these feelings that I have harbored for so many years.
+I have many feelings about this stranger.
+I feel apathetic, angry, hostile, scared, unsure, and curious, to name a few.
+I will be forced to resolve some of the feelings I have harbored for many years.
 The Beautiful Struggle is capturing where I am now within this process.
-I believe that I will find some sort of closure for myself as the project evolves.
+I will find some closure for myself as the project evolves.
 I believe that I will find a way to heal and move forward with the struggles I have had because of not knowing my father.

-This series of works, The Beautiful Struggle, is painted in black and white.
-This becomes a symbol for my racial mixture and creates a mood for the pieces.
-This series allows me to really check in with my emotions so I can document how they change throughout this process.
+This series of works, The Beautiful Struggle, is painted black and white.
+This symbolizes my racial mixture and creates a mood for the pieces.
+This series allows me to check in with my emotions to document how they change throughout this process.
 These paintings are just the beginning.
-I will continue to paint as I look for my biological father; find him or not; and I will paint the aftermath finding him or not.
+I will continue to paint as I look for my biological father, find him or not, and I will paint the aftermath of finding him or not.

 I have struggled with identity my whole life.
-It is fluid, dynamic, and there are multiple choices.
-In America I am black, but I could pass for white, Puerto Rican, Mexican, Caribbean, Creole, Middle Eastern, and most other mixed or colonized peoples.
-I believe most mixed race people know this space of otherness, marginalization, and emptiness.
+It is fluid and dynamic, and there are multiple choices.
+In America, I am black, but I could pass for white, Puerto Rican, Mexican, Caribbean, Creole, Middle Eastern, and most other mixed or colonized peoples.
+I believe most mixed-race people know this space of otherness, marginalization, and emptiness.
 It is a shared experience.
 I want to capture this space, move through it, and reemerge as a whole person.